ami-day/CV/README.md

 _BioAnalyst_

 - Worked on product research & development of a Next Generation Sequencing based medical device to diagnose Sepsis.
-- Designed Molecular Biology experiments for detection of bacterial DNA.
+- Designed Molecular Biology experiments for detection of bacterial species DNA.
 - Analysed performance of Molecular Biology experiments, improving on experiment designs iteratively in a collaborative team environment.

 ## Skills